The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

 \section{Hempel distance and thick sets.}

 This final section uses the notion of Hempel distance to prove further theorems about 3-manifolds obtained as Heegaard splittings with generic gluing maps.
-Subsection \ref{sec:Hempel} defines Hempel distance, and shows how it relates to the study of properties of 3-manifolds obtained a Heegaard splittings with generic gluing maps.
+Subsection \ref{sec:Hempel} defines Hempel distance, and shows how it relates to the study of properties of 3-manifolds describable as Heegaard splittings with generic gluing maps.
 Subsection \ref{sec:handlebody} covers some background on handlebody sets.
-In subsection \ref{sec:subsurface}, subsurface projections are introduced, and a special case of Lemma \ref{maintheorem} is proven.
-Subsurfaces to which handlebody sets have unbounded diameters in subsurface projections are studied in the next two subsections.
-These results are then used in the final subsection to give a proof of Lemma \ref{maintheorem}, and hence of Theorems \ref{thm:Hempel}, \ref{thm:incompressible} and \ref{thm:stabilisation}.
+In Subsection \ref{sec:subsurface}, subsurface projections are introduced, and subsurfaces to which handlebody sets have unbounded diameters in subsurface projections are studied.
+The final subsection uses these results to partition the handlebody sets into 3 subsets.
+This partition is used to give a proof of Lemma \ref{maintheorem}, and hence of Theorems \ref{thm:stabilisation}, \ref{thm:incompressible} and \ref{thm:Hempel}.